 The vessels Tarmo, Kemi and Telkkä at the quay of Maritime Centre Vellamo are open during the summer.
-The icebreaker Tarmo and the lightship Kemi can be accessed with a joint ticket, which you can purchase from Vellamo’s the ticket office.
-Admission to the patrol vessel Telkkä is free.
+The icebreaker Tarmo, the lightship Kemi and the patrol vessel Telkkä can be accessed with a joint ticket, which you can purchase from Vellamo’s the ticket office.
 Opening hours and admission fees are available here.

 Museum ships can be explored independently by following the marked route and there are also guides present on all ships.